Jenni Murray: 2011 - Ten Poems About Dogs 2011 – My Boy Butch: The heart-warming true story of a little dog who made life worth living again 2016 - A History of Britain in 21 Women 2017 – Woman's Hour: Words from Wise, Witty and Wonderful Women 2018 – A History of the World in 21 Women: A Personal Selection 2018 - Votes For Women!: The Pioneers and Heroines of Female Suffrage 2020 – Fat Cow, Fat Chance: The Science and Psychology of Size Personal life and views

 She was brought up a Christian in the Church of England.
-Though at the age of 14, just before visiting Auschwitz concentration camp, her father revealed he was Jewish by birth from his mother Edith Field (originally Feld).
-Murray subsequently wrote on 21st December 2022 in The Daily Mail and on Twitter “Officially I have no claim to the Jewish faith, but I feel it deeply, and have done since the age of 14 when my father revealed to me what, until then, he had kept a closely guarded secret.
+At the age of 14, however, just before visiting Auschwitz concentration camp, her father revealed he was Jewish by birth from his mother Edith Field (originally Feld).
+Murray subsequently wrote on 21 December 2022 in The Daily Mail and on Twitter "Officially I have no claim to the Jewish faith, but I feel it deeply, and have done since the age of 14 when my father revealed to me what, until then, he had kept a closely guarded secret.
 I am not religious, but I feel my Jewish genes.
 They are part of my race.
-They took me to Israel in my early 20s, against the advice of my parents who were afraid for me, but I wanted to know more.”
+They took me to Israel in my early 20s, against the advice of my parents who were afraid for me, but I wanted to know more."
 She spent a year working at the Frank Meisler sculpture gallery in Jaffa.
-She has also written of her abhorrence of racism “ young people need to understand the history of slavery and how it influences modern racism, they need to understand what lay behind the Holocaust and how it continues to affect the Jewish population”.
+She has also written of her abhorrence of racism "... young people need to understand the history of slavery and how it influences modern racism, they need to understand what lay behind the Holocaust and how it continues to affect the Jewish population."

 Murray married her first husband Brian Murray aged 21; their marriage ended after six years.
 She later married David Forgham and the couple have two grown-up sons.

-Murray has been criticised for her statements on transgender issues.
+Murray has been criticised for her statements on transgender people.
 Writing for The Sunday Times in March 2017, Murray penned an article headlined "Jenni Murray: Be trans, be proud – but don't call yourself a 'real woman'."
+In November 2018, Murray cancelled a scheduled Oxford University History Society presentation following a backlash regarding her comments in The Sunday Times.
+The following month, the University of Hull announced it was revisiting plans to name a lecture theatre after Murray amid protests; the university's Student President team released a statement reading, "We oppose the naming of a lecture theatre after Jenni Murray.
+We do not believe that someone who holds these views should be presented as a role model to students".
+In a 2020 article for The Daily Mail, Murray claimed that the BBC had banned her from chairing "any discussions on the trans question or the proposed changes to the Gender Recognition Act" following her departure from Woman's Hour.
+In November 2023, Murry signed an open letter from Sex Matters urging UK Prime Minister Rishi Sunak "to take urgent action to halt an escalating campaign of violence and intimidation against women in the name of 'trans rights' ".